 - Frontpoint has more expensive monthly monitoring plans.
 Vivint offers more plans and they’re all less expensive than Frontpoint’s for the same features.
 That said, Vivint’s equipment is more expensive than Frontpoint’s.

 - Vivint wins our overall recommendations for its superior technology and better value in its monitoring plans.

 - Frontpoint works best for renters and people with smaller homes or apartments, while Vivint works well in larger houses.

-Frontpoint is a decent choice for home security and home automation, but Vivint gives you better technology and more choices at a similar price (and a better monthly value).
+Frontpoint is a decent choice for home security and home automation, but Vivint gives you better technology and more choices with a lower monitoring price.